Getting Around

 Badenoch

-The first house in Badenoch was built in 1834, which was the home of Donald Martin, John Kennedy, and Mr. and Mrs. McBain.
-John Linderman, the first settler in Badenoch, bought 600 acres of land – lots 32, 33, 34, 35, and 36, west halves (front) of Concession 10, and 34.
-Along the creeks behind these properties, Linderman built saw mills which were known around the area as “Linderman’s Saw Mills”.
+In the 1830’s, John Linderman, a Dutch immigrant to Badenoch, built saw mills along the creeks behind these properties.
+These mills were known around the area as “Linderman’s Saw Mills”.
 One of the reasons Linderman’s saw mills were so well-known was because they were the first of their kind in this part of the country.
 Linderman went on to operate these mills until he died in 1853.

 Barber’s Beach